RSE-Sheffield/hi-perf-ipynb/README.md

 * Understanding of why parallelisation is of increasing performance given the death of Moore's Law
 * Understanding of the different types of parallelism and their merits
-* Basic understanding of theoretical speedups and Ahmdahl's Law
+* Basic understanding of theoretical speedups and Amdahl's Law
 * Understaning of communication vs computation costs
 * Ability to identify and use libraries that can distribute non-Python work between threads
 * Ability to distribute Python work between processes using `multiprocessing`